Human Growth Hormone (HGH) for “Dummies”

 Children, teenagers and young adults with Growth Hormone deficiency have experienced the signs of premature aging of the skin with the skin more closely resembling the skin of significantly older people.

 Also, cholesterol is lowered.
 There is a consistent improvement in this parameter with a usual 10% increase in lean body mass, and 5-10% decrease in body fat.
-Fat loss was greatest in the abdominal region.
+Fat loss was highest in the abdominal region.

 The alterations in body composition are reversed.
 The lean body mass increases, as the adipose tissue decreases.